roterodamus/armbianm8c/README.md

 | **A**       | 0       | Original Panel (Stock)  |

 ## Notes, tips and GoodToKnows:

 tested: panel 5(R36S soy) panel 4(R36H)

 username: r36s

 password: r36s

+cpu governor is set to performance, Your r36s might get hotter than usual.

+This project is not perfect.
+Click and pops do occur, but mostly in the first 2 minutes.
+You should here them less after 2 minutes.

 you can set buffersize in ~/jackm8c.sh

 ### install.sh

-if you want to recreate this build, check out install.sh. read it, and execute on your r36s device.
-DO NOT EXECUTE ON YOUR PC! you will have to expand the file system first, couple of gb is more than enough.
+if you want to recreate this build, download [R36S-Armbian](https://github.com/R36S-Stuff/R36S-Armbian) check out install.sh. read it, and execute on your r36s device.
+DO NOT EXECUTE ON YOUR PC!
+You will have to expand the file system first, couple of gb is more than enough.

 ```bash
 sudo apt install -y git